 ● Step 1: Mill the Wood

-The first step here is to mill your wood.
-Cut down the tree logs using professional chainsaws just like those used in sawmills, together with other necessary equipment in order to have wood of required size and shape.
-Also, proper sizing of the logs is a very important step in getting the woods to dry perfectly.
-The perfect time to cut the wood would be before winter to avoid humidity, and I would recommend that you do so in early summer or spring months.
-Depending on the log, you can even decide to mill it yourself using a chainsaw.
-However, if you’ll be doing this, ensure you follow the safety instructions highlighted in the user’s manual.
+The perfect time to cut the wood would be before winter to avoid humidity, and I recommend that you do so in the early summer or spring months.
+Depending on the log, you can even mill it using a chainsaw.
+However, if you do this, ensure you follow the safety instructions in the user’s manual.

 ● Step 2: Determine the Moisture Content

-Once your lumber has reached the correct moisture content that is acceptable, the next thing is to equalize and condition it.
+Once your lumber has reached the acceptable moisture content, the next thing is to equalize and condition it.
 Equalizing and conditioning (also known as stress relief) are two quality-control measures that are carried out to complete the drying process of high-quality hardwoods.
-Once they pass these measures, the woods are good to go.

 ● Step 3: Air Drying